yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 > a bit of madness is key, to give us new colors to see ...

 If we strictly follow the above algorithm process, we would confine ourselves in some kind of local optimal points.
-As a result, we need to add some randomness/uncertainty
+As a result, we need to add some randomness/uncertainty in the process.

+For example:

+1. By using a learning rate, we decide not to fully update the Q value by bellman function but to change the value based on its previous value
+2. When greedily choosing the best action based on current Q table, it's not necessary to choose the best one all the time.
+3.